autocrypt/autocrypt/doc/ISSUES.rst

   User-Agent headers from most MUAs, in an attempt to minimize published metadata, so relying on User-Agent isn't a reasonable approach.
-However, each MUA could select and publish a UUID as part of its INBOME header, if we find it's important for one peer to know when the other is using multiple clients.
+However, each MUA could select and publish a UUID as part of its Autocrypt header, if we find it's important for one peer to know when the other is using multiple clients.

 - how to deal with spammers downgrade encryption by using a fake from?
   (it's not their intention, just a side effect).
 How much can we rely on DKIM?